Colonia Department: Economy

-The southwestern region of Uruguay, in which Colonia is located, is typically associated with dairy production.
+The southwestern region of Uruguay, where Colonia Department is located, is traditionally associated with dairy production.
+The area contains production plants of several dairy companies, including the well-known Los Nietitos, Colonial, and La Positiva, as well as smaller producers.

+The PepsiCo plant located in Colonia del Sacramento, is one of the three largest worldwide, employing more than 2,000 people and serving the entire Latin American import market.
+The plant operates under special economic zone legislation, and as of November 2019, has successfully approved an enlargement investment for $65 million.

 Its proximity to Buenos Aires makes it the main entry point for tourists traveling from Argentina to Uruguay.
 Tourism is also favored by part of the capital being a World Heritage Site.
-The PepsiCo plant located in the department's capital, is one of the three largest worldwide, employing more than 2,000 people and serving the entire Latin American import market.
-The plant operates under special economic zone legislation, and as of November 2019, has successfully approved an enlargement investment for $65 million.

 Demographics

 As of the census of 2023, Colonia Department has a population of 135,797.